mannatgupta146/Code-Craftz/readme.md

     ```

 3. **Open the project**:
-    - Open the `index.html` file in any web browser to view the landing page.
+Open the `index.html` file in any web browser to view the landing page.
-    - Alternatively, use a local server setup to run the project.

 ## How It Works